TRIQS/triqs/doc/install.rst

 ============

-TRIQS and its applications are provided *à la carte*: after you have installed the TRIQS toolkit, you will be able to easily install various TRIQS-based applications: impurity solvers, realistic DMFT tools, ...
+TRIQS and its applications are provided *à la carte*: after you have installed the TRIQS library, you will be able to easily install various TRIQS-based applications: impurity solvers, realistic DMFT tools, ...

-This page describes the installation of the TRIQS toolkit itself.
-The installation of the applications is described in their respective documentation.
+This page describes the installation of the TRIQS library itself.
+The installation procedure of the applications is described on their respective sites, under 'Install'.

 Prerequisites
 -------------

 The TRIQS library relies on a certain number of standard libraries and tools described in the :ref:`list of requirements <requirements>`.
-Beware in particular to the :ref:`C++ compilers<require_cxx_compilers>` and to :ref:`Scientific Python tools<python_install>`.
-Here are instructions to install these necessary libraries on two standard systems:
+Please pay particular attention to the :ref:`C++ compilers<require_cxx_compilers>` and to :ref:`Python and the scientific python tools<python_install>`.
+Here are instructions to install these necessary libraries on two standard systems (FIXME NO PAGE FOR OSX_LION!):

 .. toctree::
    :maxdepth: 1